ObolNetwork/obol-docs/docs/int/quickstart/activate-dv.md

 If you have successfully created a distributed validator and you are ready to activate it, congratulations.

-Once you have connected all of your charon clients together, synced all of your ethereum nodes such that the monitoring indicates that they are all healthy and ready to operate, **ONE operator**, may proceed to activate the validators using one of the following websites:
+Once you have connected all of your charon clients together, synced all of your ethereum nodes such that the monitoring indicates that they are all healthy and ready to operate, **ONE operator** may proceed to activate the validators using one of the following websites:

 <Tabs groupId="network">
   <TabItem value="goërli" label="Goërli" default>